lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 ##### Example 2

-This would be an example of a conjecture where a word is added to the edition but missing in the transmitted text.
+The following is an example of a conjecture where a word is added to the edition but missing in the transmitted text.
 For more on conjectures [see below](#conjecture).

 ```xml
 <app>